Floydlang/floyd/docs/floyd_systems_ref.md

 }
 ```

-The rest of the component file is normal Floyd Script code: structs, enums, function definitions and constants etc.
+The rest of the component file is normal Floyd Speak code: structs, enums, function definitions and constants etc.